 - To check if your baked turkey breast is done, slice it, and make sure the juices run clear.
 If you're using a meat thermometer, aim for an internal temperature of 165°F.

-- I don’t recommend using a glass baking dish - Most tempered glass bakeware is safe for use in conventional ovens at temperatures up to 450°F (232°C).
+- Don't use glass baking dish - Most tempered glass bakeware is safe in conventional ovens at temperatures up to 450°F (232°C).
 However, it's essential to check the specific manufacturer's recommendations for your particular glass bakeware, as there can be variations in heat resistance among different brands and products.

-- Best way to prep turkey breast - Don’t rinse the turkey!
-Some people still rinse poultry before cooking, but many modern cooking schools and chefs advise against it.
-Rinsing can spread salmonella in your kitchen and create more cleaning work.
-Besides, rinsing won't effectively remove contaminants without soap.
-Cooking at the correct temperature ensures any potential issues are resolved without the need for rinsing.
+- Best way to prep turkey breast - Avoid rinsing the turkey as it can spread salmonella and create more cleaning work.
+Rinsing without soap is ineffective in removing contaminants, and cooking at the right temperature resolves any potential issues without the need for rinsing.

 Serving Suggestions